-A fine flavored Italian spinach that has dark-green, savoyed leaves; this productive variety is fairly early.
+A fine flavored Italian spinach that has dark-green, savoyed leaves; Merlo Nero is fairly early and productive.
 Rare in USA.
 (50 days)

 Each packet contains approximately 250 seeds.